octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 The type of the contract parameter and the storage are up to the contract designer, but the type for the list operations is not.

-The return type of main function is as follows, assuming that the `storage` type has been defined elsewhere.
+The return type of "main" function is as follows, assuming that the `storage` type has been defined elsewhere.

 ```js
 type storage is ...  // Any name, any type
 type return is list (operation) * storage
 ```

-//TODO ⚠️ The word _return_ is not a reserved word of the LIGO language, and the example above shows how to use type aliasing on what is returned byt the execution of the smart contract.
+//TODO ⚠️ The word _return_ is not a reserved word of the LIGO language, and the example above shows how to use type aliasing on what is returned by the execution of the smart contract.

 ### Ligo compilation